 Deconstruction: Of many Ultraman tropes.
 This series try to be realistic in its portrayal of Ultraman and Space Beast appearing in the world.
 Such as:

-Unlike the previous series, the monsters are actually genuine threat not only because they cause destruction but also the psychological effect they cause to those who saw them.
-The destruction caused by the monster is treated as a real issue which is why Ultraman Nexus bring them to meta field to avoid destroying places and injuring citizens.
-Their existence are also kept secret as to not cause mass panic, which is why the Memory Police is created to erase the memory of ordinary citizen who saw the Space Beast, as it is shown that many citizen cannot handle seeing the monsters and cause psychological breakdown for them.
+Unlike the previous series, the monsters are actually genuine threats not only because they cause destruction but also the psychological effect they cause to those who saw them.
+The destruction caused by the monster is treated as a real issue which is why Ultraman transports them to the Metafield to avoid destroying places or worse, injuring citizens.
+Their existence are also kept secret as to not cause mass panic, which is why the Memory Police were created to erase the memory of ordinary citizens who either witnessed or were attacked by Space Beasts, as quite a number of these people had been driven insane by their encounter with the Space Beasts.

 Destroy the Evidence: T.L.T. has the White Sweeper division, which destroys the Space Beasts' remains after battle to keep the existence of Space Beasts a secret.
 They also recover materials that could be used for research.